austinmm/SmilesWebsite/README_part1.md

 git push --all
 ```

-Now if you go to your EECS Github repo, you will see all of the relevant files.
+Now if you go to your EECS GitLab repo, you will see all of the relevant files.

 6. Switch to branch named `part1`
 ```